reinevernunft13/nodeInitialDemo/README.md

 The API server will be started and will run on port 3000.
 A message to this effect will be logged to the console.

 ## 💻 API Endpoints

 ### Testing Tools
 Since the project does not have a client-side, in order to test our API's endpoints, we'll use [Postman](https://www.postman.com/).
+Various Postman requests have been group into a collection, to be found in a JSON file under the project's folder "/POSTMAN".

 ### API Responses

 **LEVEL 1** ⭐